dovahcrow/Mutant/README.md

 Usage: mutant [OPTIONS] <COMMAND>

 Commands:
-  put      Puts a key-value pair onto the network.
-Reads value from stdin if omitted.
-Use --force to overwrite an existing key get      Gets the value for a given key from the network and prints it to stdout rm       Deletes a key-value pair from the network ls       Lists all keys stored on the network.
-Use -l for detailed view stats    Get storage summary (allocator perspective) reset    Resets the master index to its initial empty state.
+  put      Stores private or public data.
+Use `-p <name>` for public uploads (no encryption).
+Use `--force` to overwrite.
+Reads value from stdin if omitted get      Gets the value for a given key from the network and prints it to stdout rm       Deletes a key-value pair from the network ls       Lists all stored private keys and public uploads.
+Use -l for detailed view including public addresses stats    Get storage summary (allocator perspective) reset    Resets the master index to its initial empty state.
 Requires confirmation import   Imports a free scratchpad using its private key